 - How to Wear Leopard Print – From Work to Rock Star March 3, 2018

 - 10 Affordable Ways to Update Your Style for 2018 January 9, 2018

 - 18 Cool Comfort Shoes & How To Style Them May 26, 2015

 - How To Avoid 5 Yoga Pants Fails February 12, 2015

 - Why I Decided to Get a Hysterectomy January 4, 2014

-#Over40 2012 2013 AICI austin austin style beauty body type Brilliant Imports build confidence color analysis confidence dillards fashion fitness fox news magazine health hysterectomy image consultant jenna wolfe lookbook makeover neiman marcus nordstrom over 40 over 40 fashion over 40 style personal shopper personal stylist self image sex appeal shespark signature style signature stylist slider style style tips stylist thea Thea Wood thinner in 30 trends UT Club wardrobe wellness
+#Over40 2012 2013 AICI austin austin style beauty bloomingdales body type Brilliant Imports build confidence color analysis confidence dillards fashion fitness fox news magazine health hysterectomy image consultant jenna wolfe lookbook makeover neiman marcus nordstrom over 40 over 40 fashion over 40 style personal shopper personal stylist self image sex appeal shespark signature style signature stylist slider style style tips stylist thea Thea Wood thinner in 30 trends wardrobe wellness